 I’ve been able to improve my photos, recipes, and content simply by of the amount of time I put into it.
 Learning, making mistakes, learning more, and always improving.
 It’s the perfectionist in me.
 From this work, I’ve been lucky to have my content featured all over social media.

-Being a food blogger can be overwhelming.
-Learning what to do, what not to do, dealing with technical problems, coming up with content, understanding your camera, trying to gain readership, developing recipes, etc. Here are ways to stay grounded:
+Food blogging can be overwhelming.
+Learning what to do, what not to do, dealing with technical problems, coming up with content, understanding your camera, trying to gain readership, developing recipes, etc. It’s easy to get lost in it all.
+Here are ways to stay grounded:

 - Exercise.
 It’s totally cliche, but exercise can really help calm your nerves.
 I lead an active lifestyle not because of all the treats I bake, but because I genuinely love it and have since I was an energetic little kid.
-If I have a baking fail in the kitchen, it’s nice to go for a run, take a walk outside in the fresh air with Jude or break out my yoga mat.
+If I have a baking fail in the kitchen, it’s nice to go for a run or take the dogs for a walk.

 - Me time.
-Having time to yourself (or with a loved one – or pet!) everyday where you can truly disconnect will help keep you grounded.
+Having time to yourself (or with a loved one, child, or pet!) everyday where you can truly disconnect will help keep you grounded.
 Turn off your phone, your email, your computer.
 Enjoy the simple pleasures.
-For me this includes things like planning our wedding, treating myself to a manicure, meeting a friend for coffee, watching my favorite TV shows, having a glass of wine, or taking Jude to the dog park.

 - Love it.
 I love being in the kitchen, baking a new recipe, and sharing the joy with others both physically and virtually.
-When I begin to feel overwhelmed from blogging, I remind myself why I do it.
-I grew up in the kitchen with my late grandmother, my parents and sisters.
-Baking and sharing my recipes make me happy.
-It’s important for me to enjoy my time doing it.
+When I begin to feel overwhelmed from blogging, I remind myself why I do it: baking and sharing my recipes make me happy.
 The moment I begin to feel it is a chore, I take a break.